-Since spastic quadriplegia can affects the child’s entire body, they are at risk of developing limb deformities.
-Spastic muscles continuously pulling can cause serious issues over time, especially if not treated properly.
+Since spastic quadriplegia can affect the child’s entire body, there is an increased risk of developing limb deformities.
+Spastic muscles continuously pulling on the bones and joints can cause issues over time, especially if not treated properly.
 Around 1/4 of patients with CP develop scoliosis (a curvature of the spine).
-Those with spastic quadriplegia primarily develop it more than any other type of CP.
+Those with spastic quadriplegia are more at risk for spinal problems than any other type of CP.

-Another common issue is foot deformities.
-For instance, ankle equinus, a condition where ankle flexibility is limited, is a potential complication of spastic quad.
-Another complication associated with spastic quad CP is an issue known as foot drop or “drop foot,” makes it difficult to raise the front of the foot.
+Another common issue is lower limb and ankle deformities.
+For instance, ankle equinus, a condition where ankle flexion is limited, is a potential complication of spastic quad.
+Another complication associated with spastic quad CP is the development of joint contractures.
+This permanent shortening of the muscles around a joint is a result of spasticity.

-People with spastic quadriplegia may have great difficulty swallowing and this can lead to respiratory difficulties if food is aspirated.
-Because of the swallowing difficulties, proper nutrition is also a concern.
-In addition, this form of CP makes the person especially prone to bladder and bowel difficulties.
+People with spastic quadriplegia may have great difficulty swallowing, and this can lead to malnutrition or respiratory complications if food is aspirated.
+Poor coordination of facial muscles can also cause speech/language delays.

 Age of Diagnosis

-Spastic quadriplegia is generally diagnosed during infancy, when doctors detect a significant delay in the baby’s development.
-It’s one of the few types of cerebral palsy in which diagnosis happens before the child turns 1.
+Spastic quadriplegia is generally diagnosed during infancy when doctors detect a significant delay in the baby’s development.
+It’s one of the few types of cerebral palsy in which diagnosis occurs before the child completes the first year of life.

-Treatment for spastic quad varies with each case, depending upon the severity.
-In most cases, there are five types of traditional treatment options for children with spastic CP, which include: physical therapy, occupational therapy, speech therapy, medications, and in some instances, surgery.
+Treatment for spastic quad varies with each case, depending upon the severity of symptoms.
+Traditional treatment options for children with spastic CP include physical therapy, occupational therapy, speech therapy, medications, assistive devices and technology, and in some instances, surgery.

-The goal of occupational therapy is to help a child develop skills to perform daily activities and tasks in an independent matter, which ultimately helps them at home, school, and within their community.
-Since children with spastic quad have limited abilities to use their arms and legs, much of occupational therapy may focus on ways to strengthen their hands and fingers.
+The goal of occupational therapy is to help a child develop skills to perform daily activities and tasks as independently as possible, which helps them at home, school, and within their community.
+Since children with spastic quad have limited abilities to use their arms and legs, much of the occupational therapy approach may focus on ways to strengthen and coordinate the use of their hands and fingers.

-A number of medications can be prescribed to help treat spastic quad CP.
-For muscle stiffness relief, benzodiazepines may be prescribed.
-Other times, physicians may opt to treat muscle stiffness with injections of medication.
+Several types of medications can be prescribed to help treat spastic quad CP.
+For the relief of spasticity, muscle relaxants may be prescribed.
+They may be given orally or sometimes by injection.

-Additionally, kids with spastic quad may be given medication to treat secondary, associated conditions of CP, such as ADHD and epilepsy.
-There are a number of medications that can help control and reduce the frequency of seizures.
+Additionally, kids with spastic quad may be given medication to treat secondary, associated conditions of CP, such as epilepsy, gastric reflux or constipation.

-Surgery is the last resort/ form of treatment for most forms of CP, but it can play a large role for children with spastic quad CP.
-There are a number of different types of surgeries that are carried out in order to correct problems with shortened muscles, dislocated joints, and other issues that cause pain and impairment to children.
+Surgery is the treatment of last resort for most forms of CP, but it can play a role for children with spastic quad CP.
+There are many types of surgeries used to correct problems with shortened muscles, dislocated joints, spinal deformities and other issues causing pain and impairment in children with severe spasticity.

-Since muscle stiffness is a huge part of the reason children with spastic quad have so many health issues, Selective Doral Rhizotomy (SDR) may be an option.
-SDR is a type of surgery that helps relax the muscles and improve mobility in various areas of the body.
-Although this form of surgery has underwent a lot of scientific scrutiny, the Children’s Hospital of St. Louis states that it’s an excellent choice, given the results it’s shown.
+Since muscle stiffness is a large part of the reason children with spastic quad have so many health issues, Selective Dorsal Rhizotomy (SDR) may be considered an option.
+SDR is a surgery that helps relax the muscles and improve mobility in various areas of the body.

-Although there is no cure for spastic quad, therapies, along with medications and sometimes surgery, have given numerous children the chance to lead more productive lives with lessened pain.
+Although there is no cure for spastic quadriplegia, therapies, medications and surgical options have given numerous children the chance to lead more productive lives.